 Every Contract which exceeds £50,000 in value and is for the execution of Works, shall provide for liquidated damages to be paid by the Contractor in respect of any delay in performing such work.
-This shall not apply where the Chief Finance Officer determines that such remedy is not appropriate for a particular contract.
+This shall not apply where the Director of Finance determines that such remedy is not appropriate or necessary for a particular contract.

-Prevention of Corruption:
+Prevention of Corruption